AceDataCloud/SoraAPI/README.md

 print(response.text)
 ```

-Clicking run, you will find that you will immediately receive a result, as follows:
+Clicking run, you will find that a result is immediately obtained, as follows:
 ```
 {
   "success": true,